CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="LoadBallancerAPI..updateLoadBalancer"></a>

 ### LoadBallancerAPI~updateLoadBalancer(id, [options]) ⇒ <code>Promise</code>
-updates an existing load ballancer with new information
+updates an existing load ballancer with new information [PUT]

 **Kind**: inner method of [<code>LoadBallancerAPI</code>](#LoadBallancerAPI)
 **Returns**: <code>Promise</code> - resolves when load balancer is created or rejects with an error